Get Your Consumer Dispute Case Packet — Resolve It in 30-90 Days

 - Speed: Arbitration proceedings are typically faster than court cases, often resolving disputes within months.

-- Cost-effectiveness: Lower legal fees and avoidance of court costs benefit consumers with limited financial resources.
+- Cost-effectiveness: Lower legal fees and avoidance of court costs benefit consumers at a local employer resources.

 - Accessibility: The process can often be conducted locally, reducing travel and logistical barriers.